criscotesting/CRISCO/README.md

 Installation of Apollo 6.0: https://www.svlsimulator.com/docs/system-under-test/apollo6-0-instructions/

 # Run
-To generate a set of concrete scenarios of one abstract scenario, execute the main() of generate_test_scenarios.py in generation_scenario directory; to stop the running, please press Ctrl+C until the program exits.

 To replay the recorded safety-violation scenarios, execute the main() of reproduce_scenario.py in reproduce_safety_violation_scenarios directory(input scenario record file name)

-# Customize Influential Factors
-Environment: Environment file in UserDefined directory

-Behavior Patterns: BehaviorPatterns file in UserDefined directory

-Accident-prone Area: RoadDistrict file in UserDefined directory